 It could be that you need some approximation of a mudroom.
 It’s hard to say who doesn’t need one.
 Chrome baskets for the kids’ stuff might usher in a whole new era of orderliness and peaceful coming and going in your household.

 Good Design is the Key to Closet Joy

 A front hall closet makeover has to be skillfully designed to make the most of your organizational opportunities there.
-We strongly recommend getting expert advice before you finalize your makeover plans—the professionals might know a few tricks that you’ll want to incorporate into your plans.
+We strongly recommend getting expert advice before you finalize your front closet makeover plans—the professionals might know a few tricks that you’ll want to incorporate into your plans.

 You can schedule a free consultation with a Closet America specialist to talk over your goals for your front hall closet makeover.
-When you meet with the consultant, you can see you an interactive 3D model of your closet as it will look after customization, using CAD technology.
+When you meet with the consultant, you can see you an interactive 3D model of your closet design as it will look after customization, using CAD technology.

 Once you have the design worked out, we can create your organization system to your individual specifications using the highest quality materials and engineering.
-Our three-step production process provides you the best closet and the best customer experience possible, from design to installation and beyond, with our transferrable warranty and lifetime service guarantee.
+Our three-step production process provides you the best custom closet and the best customer experience possible, from design to installation and beyond, with our transferrable warranty and lifetime service guarantee.